The modular Weyl-Kac character formula: Introduction

-Kazhdan--Lusztig conjectured that much of combinatorial Lie theory should generalise beyond the realm of Weyl groups (where our resolutions admit the aforementioned geometric realisations) to arbitrary Coxeter groups.
+Kazhdan--Lusztig conjectured that much of combinatorial Lie theory should generalise beyond the realm of Weyl groups (where our resolutions admit the geometric realisations discussed above) to arbitrary Coxeter groups.
 Hecke categories provide the structural perspective in which the Kazhdan--Lusztig conjecture was finally proven \cite{MR3245013} and serve as the archetypal setting for studying all Lie theoretic objects.
-In this light, Theorem B provides the prototype for all these BGG resolutions --- the instances for Lie groups, Kac--Moody Lie algebras, and their parabolic analogues are simply the examples for which a classical geometric structure exists.
+In this light, Theorem B provides the prototype for all the aforementioned BGG resolutions and vastly generalises their construction to all parabolic Coxeter systems (which are poorly understood in general, but include for example the finite, affine, compact, paracompact, hypercompact, and Lorentzian Coxeter groups) and to fields of positive characteristic --- the instances for Lie groups, Kac--Moody Lie algebras, and their parabolic analogues are merely the examples for which a classical geometric structure exists.

-\begin{Acknowledgements*} We would like to thank George Lusztig for his comments on a previous version of this manuscript. \end{Acknowledgements*}
+Our proof is surprisingly elementary, the key idea is to exploit the the inductive nature of the light leaves construction.
+This plays off both the monoidal structure and the highest-weight structure of the Hecke category, which are compatible with certain truncated restriction functors.
+Our proof is more compact than many of the proofs for (affine) Weyl groups cited above and should be accessible to those who are new to the research area.